-This is the new website for the Duke University student chapter of American Society of Civil Engineers (ASCE).
-We are a group of undergraduate students, both Civl Engineering majors and others, who are passionate about learning more about Civil Engineering and being engaged in the engineering community.
+This is the official website for the Duke University student chapter of the American Society of Civil Engineers (ASCE).
+We are a group of undergraduate students, studying Civil Engineering and other disciplines, who are passionate about learning more about Civil Engineering and being engaged in the engineering community.

 A bit more about our club:

 Benefits of Membership